Category Archives: EDUCATION FOR PEACE

 Good morning,

 Risorsa Cittadino Soc.
 Coop.
 Sociale, an agency certified by the Italian Justice Minister to train mediators, is an organisation involved in a divulgation project about the mediation’s culture, called “Invece di Giudicare®” – “Instead of Judging” – (with the European Commission’s recognition).
-It develops around a network among secondary schools called “mediation’s friends”.
+It develops around a net creation between secondary schools called “mediation’s friends”.

 This project aims to raise awareness, in the matter of peer mediation, among every subject involved in schools and young people in general; the peer mediation practices could benefit students in school but even outside of it – for example, in youth communities.